After a series of injuries that prevented him from competing at more events, Andrew Kurka came back stronger than ever for 2017/2018.

 He broke his back during his first training run at the 2014 Paralympic Winter Games in Sochi, and was unable to compete at the Games. (ktuu.com, 09 Mar 2014)

-He broke his back on a practice run ahead of the 2011 Winter X Games in Aspen.
+He broke his back on a practice run ahead of the 2011 Winter X Games in Aspen, CO, United States of America.
 He required six months of rehabilitation. (radiofreepalmer.org, 20 Aug 2012; anchoragepress.com, 03 Nov 2011)

 He underwent shoulder surgery in 2010.
 (IPC, 10 Feb 2018)

-He broke his right ankle during the downhill event of the 2009 National Championships in Great Sky, MT, United States of America. (anchoragepress.com, 03 Nov 2011)
+He broke his right ankle during the downhill event at the 2009 National Championships in Big Sky, MT, United States of America. (anchoragepress.com, 03 Nov 2011)

 He has worked as a radio DJ and host for Classic Country 100.9, a radio station in Wasilla, AK, United States of America.
-(Facebook profile, 19 Sep 2017)
+He has also volunteered as an athlete mentor for Classroom Champions, a non-profit organisation in the United States of America that supports students from underserved communities. (teamusa.org, 07 Mar 2018; Facebook profile, 19 Sep 2017)

 |Men's Downhill Sitting||Race 1||2013-02-20||9999|